Repository Explorer

 Smart Importer for importing .csv-files

-• Enrich your repository fast: With the Smart Importer you can enrich you repository fast by importing external data from CVS-files
+• Enrich your repository fast: With the Smart Importer you can enrich your repository fast by importing external data from CVS-files

-• Intelligent Mapping the relevant properties in the Metamodel: The Smart Importer uses AI to help users with mapping between external data, e.g. in a CSV file to the appropriate metamodel and relevant properties
+• Intelligent Mapping the relevant properties in the Metamodel: The Smart Importer uses AI to help users with mapping external data, e.g., in a CSV file to the appropriate metamodel and relevant properties

 The new Smart Importer will guide you through each step—from selecting the file, mapping the data to be imported, to handling conflicts and choosing which objects and data to include or exclude.
 You can also decide whether new objects should be created and/or existing ones updated.